The Liouville theorem for discrete symmetric averaging operators: Introduction

+The classical Mean Value Property for harmonic functions is the key of the fruitful interplay between Potential Theory, Probability and PDEs.
+In recent years much work has been devoted to understand the probabilistic framework associated to some relevant nonlinear differential operators, such as the $p$-Laplacian and the $\infty$-Laplacian, in terms of certain nonlinear mean value properties.
+A relevant example (either in the Euclidean setting or in a metric measure space) is the following functional equation

-where $u$ is a (continuous) function on a given domain $\Omega$ in $\R^n$ or in a metric measure space $(X, d, \mu)$, $B_x$ is a hyperbolic ball centered at point $x$ and $\alpha \in[0,1]$.
+where $u$ is a (continuous) function in the closure of a bounded given domain $\Omega$ in $\R^n$ or in a metric measure space $(X, d, \mu)$, $B_x$ is a ball centered at $x$ contained in $\Omega$ and $\alpha \in[0,1]$.
 Note that when $\alpha = 0$ then we retrieve harmonic functions (see also \cite{AGG, AL}), whereas for $\alpha = 1$ we obtain the so-called \textit{harmonious} functions in $\Omega$, see \cite{LGA}.
-In the Euclidean setting the functional equation \eqref{pharm} is closely related to game interpretations of the $p$-laplacian, for a certain $\alpha = \alpha (p,n)$, see \cite{MPR2, MPR, AL2} and references therein.

-The second fundamental topic of our work is the strong Liouville property.
-Classically, it asserts that a nonnegative entire harmonic function in Euclidean space must be constant, but it has counterparts for $p$-harmonic functions on graphs and manifolds (see~\cite{HS1, HS2}), and on metric measure spaces, see~\cite{BBS1, BBS2} and their references.
-In the latter two settings, the Liouville theorems are strictly related to the notion of parabolicity and questions about conditions satisfied by the underlying space allowing for existence of nontrivial $p$-harmonic functions.
+It turns out that, in the Euclidean setting and in the range $p \geq 2$, the functional equation \eqref{pharmo} with $ \alpha = \alpha (p,d) = \frac{p-2}{p+2d}$ can be understood as a \textit{Dynamic Programming Principle} for a stochastic game related to the $p$-Laplacian, see \cite{PSSW, PS, MPR2, MPR, BR} and references therein for further details.
+Functions satisfying \eqref{pharmo} with $\alpha = \alpha (p,d)$ have been called $p$-harmonious, see \cite{AL,MPR}.
+It is then natural to consider discrete versions of equation \eqref{pharmo}.
+Let $\alpha \in [0,1]$.
+We will say that $u: \Z^d \to \R$ is $\alpha$-\textit{harmonious} if